-Turn left here onto a path going gently downhill alongside a (usually muddier) horse ride.
+- As indicated by a white arrow on a post at the far end, go straight ahead down the slope.
+Immediately after passing a pit on the right, fork right where the path splits.
+At the western edge of the wood turn left onto a path going gently downhill alongside a horse ride.
 In 150m this comes to a small parking area by a road (Littleheath Lane) at a sharp bend, Brown's Corner.

-Continue in the same direction along the road for 300m, going over the railway at a level crossing.
+- Continue in the same direction along the road for 300m, going over the railway at a level crossing.
 Just before a T-junction, and immediately after crossing a private road (Richards Road), turn right onto a signposted footpath.
 Follow this between garden fences for 200m, then carefully back across the railway at another level crossing.
-On the other side the footpath leads onto the wooded Littleheath Common3.
+On the other side you come to a path junction in the wooded Littleheath Common?.

-The public footpath continues straight ahead, but for a more scenic route turn half-right onto a short path leading to an attractive lake.
-Turn left and follow the path around its edge for about 200m.
+- For a scenic diversion off the public footpath ahead, turn half-right onto the middle of the three paths.
+This leads to an attractive lake where you turn left to go around its edge for about 200m.
 Just before an information panel veer left onto a path back into the trees, crossing a ditch on a plank bridge.
-The path soon goes up a few steps and you turn right to rejoin the public footpath, with a chainlink fence on the left.
+This soon goes up a few steps where you turn right to rejoin the public footpath, with a chainlink fence on the left.

-At the end of the wood go over a stile into a field and keep left to follow a grassy path around its edge.
-In the next corner go through a gap, over another stile and simply follow the footpath all the way along the edge of the private Knowle Hill Park, protected by a chainlink fence.
+- At the end of the wood continue on a grassy path along the top edge of a field.
+In the corner go through a wooden kissing gate and simply follow the footpath all the way along the edge of the private Knowle Hill Park, protected by a chainlink fence.
 At the far end go through a small wooden gate and along a fenced path for a further 300m to the A245 (Stoke Road).

 In 750m the path bends right and comes out onto a driveway.
 Bear right and follow this gently uphill.
 In 400m the drive bends right but to stay on the right of way you have to turn left as directed, through a wooden gate onto a broad tree-lined path between fields.

-The continuation of the driveway – a useful link route of just 150m onto the public road into Cobham – is shown as a permitted cycle route on the OS map, but judging by the plethora of “No Public Access” notices around the Cobham Park Estate, this permission must have been withdrawn.
+The continuation of the driveway – a useful link route of just 150m to the public road into Cobham – is shown as a permitted cycle route on old OS maps, but the Cobham Park Estate notices make it abundantly clear that any permissive access has been withdrawn.

-The path comes out between St Michael's Chapel5 and a cottage garden, passing a Victorian water pump6.
-Cross a lane onto Downside Common and turn half-right, aiming for a clump of trees in the centre of the common, 200m away.
-Take a path through the trees (or skirt around their right-hand side) and continue in much the same direction for a further 125m to come to The Cricketers pub on the right-hand side of the common, a possible early lunch stop.
+- The path comes out between St Michael's Chapel? and a cottage garden, and passes a Victorian water pump?.
+Cross a lane onto Downside Common and turn half-right, aiming for a clump of trees in the centre, 200m away.
+Take a path through these trees (or skirt around them) to continue in the same direction towards the right-hand side of the common, where The Cricketers pub is a possible early lunch stop.

-Towards the end of the field, if you follow the line of pylons off to the left you might just be able to see the top of Painshill's Gothic Tower among the trees.
+Along the line of pylons to the left you might be able to glimpse the top of Painshill's Gothic Tower, poking out above the trees.

-Follow a grassy path curving round to the left alongside a hedge, with the River Mole behind it.
-In 150m go through a gate to the left of a large oak tree and follow the line of footpath waymarker posts across three large meadows for 700m, heading roughly NE.
+- In the field corner cross a stream on a wooden footbridge and keep left on a grassy path curving round alongside a hedge, with the River Mole behind it.
+In 150m go through a metal gate to the left of a large oak tree and follow the line of waymarker posts indicating the right of way across three large meadows for 700m, heading roughly NE.

 Follow the road across Downside Bridge and round to the right.
 Where it turns sharply left the suggested route is to detour through the churchyard and rejoin the road at its junction with Church Street for a further 100m.
 Unless you want to head directly to Cobham's town centre along a footpath on the right, take the left-hand of two footpaths on the left, directly away from the road.
 In 150m turn right onto a long tree-lined path (Anvil Lane) to reach a large car park, where there is an information panel about Painshill Park.
 Follow its access path across a footbridge over the River Mole.

 Follow the road (which becomes Downside Bridge Road) across the river and round to the right.
-Where the road turns sharply left you can get a brief respite from the traffic by taking the driveway past Church Gate House Centre and entering the churchyard of St Andrew's church7, which is worth a visit.
+Where it turns sharply left you can get some respite from the traffic by taking the driveway past Church Gate House Centre and entering the churchyard of St Andrew's church?, which is worth a visit.

-Even if you do not intend to visit Painshill Park the short loop out to its entrance is pleasant enough, and you can read about its history in the Walled Garden.
-If you want to skip this little diversion, however, you can save 1¼ km by taking the footpath on the right past the back of a car park; at the end turn right onto Hollyhedge Road and resume the directions at [•] in the next section.
+- Even if you do not intend to visit Painshill Park the short loop out to its entrance is pleasant enough and you can read about its history in the Walled Garden.
+To skip this loop (saving 1¼ km) you can take the footpath on the right past the back of a car park, turn right onto Hollyhedge Road and resume the directions at [?] in §F.